Military Divorce, Base Housing, and BAH

 Divorce and Basic Allowance for Housing (BAH)

 Divorce affects the BAH rate in a number of ways.
-For example, the presence child support agreement may influence the service member's BAH.
+For example, the presence of a child support agreement may influence the service member's BAH.
 Additionally, parenting time and custody agreements can change the BAH.
 Under certain circumstances, the service member may be granted partial rate BAH after divorce.

 To learn about BAH and your divorce, contact an attorney from Clawson & Clawson, LLP online today or call us at (719) 602-5888.